mpfletcher1/Reinforcement_Learning_Project/README.md

 Cart Pole : https://github.com/mpfletcher1/Reinforcement_Learning_Project/blob/main/Cart_Pole_Q-Learning_and_Random
 Moutain Car : https://github.com/mpfletcher1/Reinforcement_Learning_Project/blob/main/Mountain_Car_Q-Learning.py

-All Codes sources are Referenced withing the acompanying report.
+All Codes sources are Referenced here: https://github.com/mpfletcher1/Reinforcement_Learning_Project/blob/main/References

 The Only thing that is required to be isntalled is the Atari Environment, this was simply done in Juipter notebook by adding:

 !pip install cmake 'gym[atari]' scipy